Fuel poverty service to save £200K for struggling households

 A health and housing ‘trailblazer’ service will support Wirral residents in need to pay their bills and improve their wellbeing in the process.

-The scheme, funded by Wirral Council’s Public Health team, aims to reduce the health impacts of fuel poverty and extreme temperatures in homes via a new fuel poverty service.
+The scheme, funded by Wirral Council, aims to reduce the impact of fuel poverty and extreme temperatures in homes on people's health.

 Cllr Paul Stuart, Leader of Wirral Council, said: